mpnally/Terrifically-Simple-JSON/README.md

 3. The `value` of a name/value pair must be the value of the property referenced by the name.

 We think these restrictions are simply enforcing the most obvious and most natural way of using JSON.
-They basically say, "use JSON directly—don't use it to construct your own data-representtion format".
+They basically say, "use JSON directly—don't use it to construct your own data-representation format".

 TS-JSON also defines three JSON properties, `_id`, `_idType` and `_isA`.
 * `_id` is used to declare the URL of the data model entity corresponding to a JSON object.